γνῶθι σεαυτόν - Know thyself.

 We live in a melting pot of cultures and beliefs, surrounded by people who see the world through a different lens to our own familiar version.
 Respect for difference and unravelling prejudice also will be explored.
 Through Dolphin's Earth Studies programme, pupils conclude their Dolphin School career with a deep understanding of how the world works, how our lives are interconnected, how our life choices and consumer behaviour has a deep impact both locally and globally and how an individual can bring about change.

-Catherine Lewis, Earth Studies Teacher
+Emma Tate, Earth Studies Teacher